 - 9. Obtain a list of all disbursements made during the fiscal year.
 Randomly select 6 disbursements and obtain documentation from management for these disbursements.
 Compare the selected disbursements to the supporting documentation, and: - (a) Report whether the six disbursements agree to the amount and payee in the supporting documentation.

-We examined supporting documentation for each of the six selected disbursements and found that payment was for the proper amount and made to the correct payee.
+We examined supporting documentation for five of the six selected disbursements and found that payment was for those five were for proper amount and made to the correct payee.